pfsense/docs/source/nat/troubleshooting-1-1-nat.rst

 The easy way around this is to allow that system to bypass the proxy like so:

--  Click **Services > Proxy Server**
+#.
+Click **Services > Proxy Server**
--  Type the local IP Address of the system in the **Do NOT proxy these IPs** text box
+#.
+Type the local IP Address of the system in the **Do NOT proxy these
+   IPs** text box
--  Click **Save**
+#.
+Click **Save**

 To proxy the web traffic and verify the 1:1 mapping is working properly, find some other service to verify with, such as:

--  Login to a remote system and watch the firewall logs or tcpdump
+- Login to a remote system and watch the firewall logs or tcpdump.
 - Initiate some traffic from the system and verify the traffic is originating from the proper IP Address.

-Or access an HTTPS site that does not flow through the proxy.
+- Access an HTTPS site that does not flow through the proxy.